Greeks strike over state TV closure, PM offers talks

 The partners, who want ERT switched back on immediately, welcomed the meeting but kept up a critical broadside that has pushed Greece into its most serious political crisis since the uneasy right-left coalition came to power a year ago.

-"The country doesn't need elections, they would be a colossal mistake, but PASOK is not afraid of them," Socialist PASOK chief Evangelos Venizelos said.
+"The country doesn't need elections, they would be a colossal mistake, but PASOK is not afraid of them," said Socialist PASOK chief Evangelos Venizelos.
 "We support a radical restructuring of ERT, but not with blacked-out screens."

-The other small party in the coalition, the Democratic Left, reiterated its demand that ERT be reopened immediately and also0 warned against pushing the debt-choked country to snap polls.
+A senior official from the Democratic Left party, Dimitris Hatzisokratis, said: "Finally!
+But it should have taken place today.
+Four days could create irreversible developments."

 An uneasy alliance of parties that have little in common apart from the desire to keep Greece in the euro zone and hooked to an international bailout, the coalition has regularly bickered over austerity policies and immigration issues.